 Remember this dancing banana?
 Still funny!

-At first, it might seem like there’s a lot of boundaries and limitations to get the perfect animated GIF without using too many resources… but these apparent limitations will, eventually, make you more creative!
-Just give it a try, you’ll see!
+At first, it might seem like there’s a lot of boundaries and limitations to get the perfect animated GIF without using too many resources.
+However, these apparent limitations will, eventually, make you more creative.
+Don’t worry, we’ve got you covered.

 If this fits your branding, you can go for black and white and another additional color to highlight the CTA, like in this creative example.